pdxdave/CS---Algorithms---Iterative-Sorting---class-notes/README.md

 ```
 animals = ['bird', 'cat', 'fish']

 O(n) means it takes an amount of time linear with the size of the set,
 so a set twice the size will take twice the time.
+The input is size (n).
+In this
+case three animals.

 ######
 0(n)